Basic Page Sidebar Menu ISSS

 Living in Philadelphia has many advantages: cultural diversity, historical areas, and night life attractions.
-However, like other big cities in the United States, Philadelphia also has some disadvantages, one of which is the problem of public safety.
+However, like other big cities in the United States, it's important to be mindful of your surroundings.
 Being aware of and taking appropriate safety precautions can help you avoid problems.

-The Division of Public Safety's educates the Penn Community on how to be safe and secure on campus and in Philadelphia.
-24/7 walking escorts and secure riding services are available after 6:00 p.m.
+The Division of Public Safety (DPS)'s educates the Penn Community on how to be safe and secure on campus and in Philadelphia.

 Division of Public Safety